magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 patience and endurance alongside the many dangers that lurked in the surroundings.
-There were many wild and fierce animals living in the jungles and there were many hardships for body and mind in the ascetic practice of the or forest-dwelling monk.
+There were many wild and fierce animals living in the jungles and there were many hardships for body and mind in the ascetic practice of the *dhutaṅga* or forest-dwelling monk.
 Indeed, the patience and endurance of the monks in those days was excellent because the circumstances compelled them to be so.

 In the present day, circumstances compel us in the opposite direction.